-Danny Ainge Leaves Door Open For More Moves After Kyrie Irving Trade
+Danny Ainge Won’t Rule Out More Celtics Moves After Kyrie Irving Trade

 The Boston Celtics have had a busy summer, and apparently, they might not be done yet.

-The Celtics made shockwaves Tuesday when they agreed to acquire star point guard Kyrie Irving from the Cleveland Cavaliers in exchange for Isaiah Thomas, Jae Crowder, Ante Zizic and Brooklyn Nets 2018 first-round pick.
+The Celtics made shockwaves Tuesday when they agreed to acquire star point guard Kyrie Irving from the Cleveland Cavaliers in exchange for Isaiah Thomas, Jae Crowder, Ante Zizic and the Brooklyn Nets’ 2018 first-round draft pick.

 And while most would expect that trading for Irving and signing Gordon Hayward would qualify as a solid offseason, Danny Ainge isn’t most people.

-The Celtics president of basketball operations gushed over the talented Irving after the deal was made official, but when he was asked to evaluate Boston’s offseason, he left the door open for the C’s to make more moves.
+The Celtics president of basketball operations gushed over the talented Irving after the deal was made official, but when he was asked to evaluate Boston’s offseason, he left the door open for Boston to make more moves.

 “Let’s wait and see what else happens,” Ainge said in a conference call Tuesday night.